connectedbits/process_pilot/README.md

-# Process Pilot
+# BPMN Process Pilot

-Process Pilot is a workflow gem for Rails applications based on the [bpmn](https://www.bpmn.org) standard.
+BPMN Process Pilot is a workflow gem for Rails applications based on the [bpmn](https://www.bpmn.org) standard.
 It executes business processes and rules defined in a [modeler](https://camunda.com/download/modeler/).

 ## Usage

-Process Pilot executes business processes like [this one](/test/fixtures/files/hello_world.bpmn).
+The engine executes business processes like [this one](/test/fixtures/files/hello_world.bpmn).

 ![Example](test/fixtures/files/hello_world.png)

-To start the process, initialize Process Pilot with the BPMN source, then call `start`.
+To start the process, initialize the engine with the BPMN and DMN sources, then call `start`.

 ```ruby
 process = ProcessPilot.new(File.read("hello_world.bpmn")).start